wenqianchua/MDEF/docs/term02/07-prototypingfordesign.md

 #### Reflection

-Today, the class started with a basic group session to learn about the existing software knowledge in modeling.
+The class started with a basic group session to learn about the existing software knowledge in modeling.
 We contributed to this miro board:

 >Group Miro Board on the first exercise